rayjsiu/cms-server/README.md

 # cms-server

-Connect to mySQL database running on localhost:3306
+Connect to MySQL database `cms` running on localhost:3306